TheLime1/ProjectPrompt/PROJECT_PROMPT.md

 > It is not intended for human developers.
 Developers should refer to README.md and other project documentation.
 > This document focuses on the core logic flows and business rules to prevent hallucinations and improve AI response quality.

-## Project Overview
+## Project Overview: ProjectPrompt

-**Name:** ProjectPrompt
-**Purpose:** This project automatically generates a PROJECT_PROMPT.md file designed to help AI assistants understand the structure and logic of a given codebase.
-This improves the accuracy and efficiency of AI-assisted code modifications.
+This project aims to generate an optimized `PROJECT_PROMPT.md` file for AI assistants to understand the structure and logic of a given codebase.
+This generated file is intended to improve the accuracy and efficiency of AI-driven code modifications by minimizing hallucinations and focusing on relevant files and logic.

 ## Logic Map